Alex Verdugo Player Props: Red Sox vs. Giants

 - Verdugo is hitting .271 with 27 doubles, four triples, seven home runs and 35 walks.

-- Among qualifying hitters in MLB action, he ranks 42nd in batting average, 47th in on-base percentage, and 79th in slugging.
+- Among qualifying hitters in MLB, he ranks 42nd in batting average, 44th in on-base percentage, and 80th in slugging.

-- In 28 games this season (31.5%), Verdugo has picked up an RBI, and in eight of those games (9.0%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has picked up an RBI in 31.1% of his games this season, with more than one RBI in 8.9% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.